Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 </div>

-The accumulator is essentially the "thins" close the `CPU` in memory, it has fast access, much faster than main memory, anytime we want to conduct arithmetic via the `APU`, the results are stored by the accumulator.
+The accumulator is essentially the "thing" close the `CPU` in memory, it has fast access, much faster than main memory, anytime we want to conduct arithmetic via the `APU`, the results are stored by the accumulator.
 As stated, this is far faster to access than main memory, allowing us to conduct rapid calculations.
 Hence, `LdaSmi[5]` loading the value into the accumulator, specifying the value type as a `small integer` a `small integer` being an integer of roughly half the bytes of a normal `integer`, normal `integers` usually being around `4 bytes` this makes `small integers` commonly `2 bytes`.

 If we consider the next statement, `Return`, we know what a `return` usually does, it ceases execution of a function and returns the value to the right in terms of JS code execution, but what does it do in the context of the `accumulator`? as you may have guessed from the fact we are talking about the `accumulator`, in this context `Return` returns the `value` which is currently stored within the `accumulator` itself.
 Because we `load` the integer `5`, the return value will be `5`.
 If we simulate the `accumulator`, the first thing which happens is we enter the function, at this point in time the `accumulator` is blank.
 The first instruction executed is our `LdaSmi` instruction, this `loads` our value into the accumulator, at this point the accumulator now has value, next we `Return` the value in the accumulator and `end` the below table shows the accumulator value changes.